Aliases for ODF2 Gene

 GeneCards Summary for ODF2 Gene

 ODF2 (Outer Dense Fiber Of Sperm Tails 2) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include structural molecule activity.
+Diseases associated with ODF2 include Infertility and Chromosome 13Q14 Deletion Syndrome.
+Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include structural molecule activity and Rab GTPase binding.
 An important paralog of this gene is ODF2L.

 Seems to be a major component of sperm tail outer dense fibers (ODF).
 ODFs are filamentous structures located on the outside of the axoneme in the midpiece and principal piece of the mammalian sperm tail and may help to maintain the passive elastic structures and elastic recoil of the sperm tail.
 May have a modulating influence on sperm motility.
 Functions as a general scaffold protein that is specifically localized at the distal/subdistal appendages of mother centrioles.
 Component of the centrosome matrix required for the localization of PLK1 and NIN to the centrosomes.
 Required for the formation and/or maintenance of normal CETN1 assembly.